Board of Directors

 Secretary | Managing Director, Howard Greenberg Gallery | firstname.lastname@example.org

-Nancy Lieberman was the co-founder of Lieberman & Saul Gallery, established in 1984 as a gallery specializing in photography.
+Nancy co-founded Lieberman & Saul Gallery, established in 1984 as a gallery specializing in photography.
 Following her departure from the gallery she became a freelance photo-editor for Dorling Kinsey books, a British publisher that specialized in image driven books.
 She then became the Photography Specialist for Phillips Auctioneers when they were re-launching their US business.
 Following that she was a consulting photography appraiser for Penelope Dixon & Associates.
+In this period Nancy raised a child in NYC and became involved in her daughter's private school, first as chair of the parent's association and then as a member of the board of trustees.
+Through this experience she became fascinated by the drama surrounding the private-school mania that was consuming NY parents and wrote a satirical novel on this topic.
+The novel, Admissions, was published by Warner Books in 2004 and optioned for the cinema by Mandalay Pictures.

 Nancy joined the Howard Greenberg Gallery in New York in 2006 where she is currently the managing director.
 The gallery is one of the leading sources for vintage photographs and photography estates.